Amirmobash/fiber-optic-tester/README.md

-# Fiber Optic Tester by Amirmobash
+# Fiber Optic Tester by Amirmobasher

 This is a complete fiber optic cable tester using Arduino Nano, LDR sensors, LEDs, and an OLED screen.
 It includes a professional Windows GUI in Python (PyQt5) to verify fiber paths A→A and B→B.